Recovery

 2. Take Time to Process Your Emotions

-Immediately after losing a job, complex emotions flood in: anger, shame, anxiety, sadness, and sometimes relief (in the case of escaping a toxic workplace).
 Before rushing to find the next job, it is important to take time to process these feelings.
 Ignoring emotions and jumping into action risks making poor decisions out of desperation.
-(You can deepen your understanding from books on rebuilding after job loss)
+Have someone you trust listen to you, write your feelings in a journal, move your body.
+The method doesn't matter.
+What matters is not bottling up your emotions.
+You can deepen your understanding from books on rebuilding after job loss.

 3. Maintain Daily Structure